Timothy M. Carney

-Timothy Michael Carney (born July 12, 1944) is a retired American diplomat and consultant.
-Carney served as a career Foreign Service Officer for 32 years, with assignments that included Vietnam and Cambodia as well as Lesotho and South Africa before being appointed as ambassador to Sudan and later in Haiti.
+Timothy Michael Carney (July 12, 1944 – August 10, 2026) was an American diplomat and consultant.
+Carney served as a career Foreign Service Officer for 32 years, with assignments that included Vietnam and Cambodia as well as Lesotho and South Africa before being appointed ambassador to Sudan and later in Haiti.
 Carney served with a number of U.N.
 Peacekeeping Missions, and until recently led the Haiti Democracy Project, an initiative launched under the presidency of George W. Bush to build stronger institutional foundations for the country's long-term relationship with the United States.

 In 2003, Carney was appointed to oversee America's reconstruction efforts in Iraq after the war that deposed Saddam Hussein.
 After a long diplomatic career, Carney served as Executive Vice President of the Clinton Bush Haiti Fund, a non-profit organization whose principal purpose was to assist Haiti's redevelopment in the aftermath of the January 2010 earthquake until the Fund rolled over operations in December 2012 to a domestic Haitian non-profit organization.

 Carney's appointment to diplomatic postings in countries that had often difficult relations with the United States earned him both praise and criticism from observers for his hands-on diplomatic style.
 His strong views on Iraq's reconstruction efforts after the war in 2003 were in part responsible for a wholesale change in the Bush administration's strategy to stabilize the war-torn nation.
 He also advocated engagement with Sudan at a time when White House officials and the C.I.A. wanted the U.S. Embassy closed in Khartoum.

-Personal life
+Background

-Carney was born in St. Joseph, Missouri and was raised and educated at military posts in the U.S. as well as abroad where his parents were stationed, including in Bad Tölz, Germany, Fort Bliss, Texas and Taipei, Taiwan.
+Carney was born in St. Joseph, Missouri, on July 12, 1944.
+He was raised and educated at military posts in the U.S. as well as abroad where his parents were stationed, including in Bad Tölz, Germany, Fort Bliss, Texas, and Taipei, Taiwan.
 His father served in the United States Army in the early 1940s before being assigned to the Judge Advocate Generals Corps in 1948.
 His mother, daughter of a surgeon in St. Joseph, raised Carney and his two siblings as the family moved from one military posting to another.
 He received his Bachelor of Science degree from the Massachusetts Institute of Technology in 1966 and the U.S. Foreign Service sent him on a brief sabbatical to study at Cornell University from 1975 until 1976, focusing on Southeast Asian studies as part of his career.
-Carney was a member of the board of the American Academy of Diplomacy and speaks Khmer, Thai and French fluently.
+Carney was a member of the board of the American Academy of Diplomacy and spoke Khmer, Thai and French fluently.

-Carney is married to a free-lance journalist, Victoria Butler.
-He has a daughter from a previous marriage.
-He and his wife, both writers, have published, with a British photographer, a photographic essay on the Sudan.
+He was married to a free-lance journalist, Victoria Butler.
+Carney had a daughter from a previous marriage.
+He and his wife, both writers, published, with a British photographer, a photographic essay on the Sudan.

+Carney died from esophageal cancer in Cambridge, Massachusetts, on August 10, 2026, at the age of 82.